danielsto/tuenti-challenge-7/README.md

 ## Challenge 5 - Ghost in the HTTP
 I still have NO IDEA how was this done but plan to research in write-ups and blogs.
 It had something to do with HTTP/2.
 ## Challenge 6 - The Tower
 TODO
 ## Challenge 7 - Word Soup Challenge
 TODO
+## Challenge 8 - Uni code to rule them all
+TODO
+## Challenge 9 - The Supreme Scalextric Architect
+Only modules from The Python Standard Library were used to solve this challenge.
+These modules were [math](https://docs.python.org/3/library/math.html) for mathematical functions and [os](https://docs.python.org/3/library/os.html) to interact with the operating system.